Sweet Little Sixteen: "Surfin' U.S.A."

-The Beach Boys' 1963 song "Surfin' U.S.A." features lyrics by Brian Wilson and an uncredited Mike Love set to the music of "Sweet Little Sixteen."
-Under pressure from Berry's publisher, Wilson's father and manager, Murry Wilson, gave the copyright, including Brian Wilson's lyrics, to Arc Music.
+The Beach Boys' 1963 song "Surfin' U.S.A." features lyrics by Brian Wilson and an uncredited Mike Love set to the music of "Sweet Little Sixteen".
+Under pressure from Berry's publisher, Wilson's father and manager Murry Wilson gave the copyright, including Brian Wilson's lyrics, to Arc Music.

 Beatles-related versions

 Beatles connection

 The Beatles recorded the song once for the Pop Go the Beatles radio show on 10 July 1963 at the Aeolian Hall, London.
-It remained unreleased until Live at the BBC in 1994 (a year before they released Anthology 1).
+It remained unreleased until Live at the BBC in 1994, a year before the release of the compilation album Anthology 1.